7ieren/timerbot/README.md

   - `minute:55` — died at :55 this hour
   - `time:14:30` / `time:23/05 14:30` — died at an exact UTC time (add `utc_offset` for local time)
 - `/cancel boss` — cancel a running timer
+- `/editboss` — edit a boss' respawn/warning times, roles to ping, and emoji

 ## How warnings work